lyrebirdstudio/filebox/README.md

 * Supports the File Encryption for sensitive URL(images, videos, any file).
 * Allows you to create a custom folder destination.
 * Clears unreliable data automagically.
 * Does Etag Check.
-Filebox doesn't download the file again If the file's TLL is up but the file has not changed.
+Filebox doesn't download the file again If the file's TLL(Time To Live) is up but the file has not changed.
 * Supports Multiple Download.
 If you have N file and want to get notified when all completed.
 * Runs on application scope.
 There is no pause/resume continuation support.